 An employer could be in breach of their duty if they do not take reasonable and practicable measures to prevent avoidable injuries, such as:

-• Providing PPE to employees that need it to do their job safely
+- Providing PPE to employees who need it to do their job safely

 You can speak to us for advice on making a claim if an employer’s negligence has caused you harm.